brucemack/brucemack.github.io/ampersand/index.md

 receiver voting.
 The paper proposes the use of plain-old [Network Time Protocol (NTP)](https://datatracker.ietf.org/doc/html/rfc5905) instead of GPS to obtain the necessary time sync.

-Based on my initial testing, **I don't think you need GPS to do receiver voting.** My reasoning is summarized below.
+Based on my initial testing, **I don't think you need GPS to do receiver voting,** assuming you're willing to do some calculations on the server side of the voter system.
+My reasoning is summarized below.
 Send me a comment if you think I'm looking at this the wrong way.

 ### When Does Synchronization Matter?